-To those new to the covering process; many milliners use buckram to make hats because they can be worn year round.
-In addition buckram frames are perfect for new milliners, those not having blocks, fashion accessory designers, costumers, those wishing to learn the covering process of hat making, and anyone interested in hats.
+To those new to the hat making process millinery is the art of creating and designing hats.
+The term for those making hats is milliner.
+In this case I am a milliner who uses buckram to make hats which is a fabric that can be covered with various fabrics that can be worn year round.
+Buckram hat frames are perfect for new milliners, those not having blocks, fashion accessory designers, costumers, those wishing to learn the covering process of hat making, and anyone interested in hats.
 These and all hat frames are considered unfinished because they lack outer coverings, linings... and embellishments for those wishing to add them.

-For those unfamiliar with buckram, it is a woven cotton fiber that has been stiffened.
+Buckram is a woven cotton fiber that has been stiffened.
 It can be molded into various shapes and is used in costumes and numerous other products.
-In this particular case wooden hat blocks, buckram, and other millinery supplies are used to create hat shapes.
+Each hat form, hat shape on this and my other sites are all hand blocked using wooden not hydraulic hat blocks, buckram, and other millinery supplies are used to create hat shapes.

 Buckram can be covered with almost any type of pliable fabric including feathers and other materials making it easy to cover, coordinate, and match wearing apparel.
 Many older vintage hats made using buckram still exist after more than 50 years.
 The hats on the covered hat pages will give you ideas of styles that may be achieved.
 Those extra ordinarily creative people can create their own unique designs or use these hat frames to make styles no one else has because most of the hat frames on these pages are NOT sold or produced by other milliners.